the-tallest-tower/the-tallest-tower.github.io/_posts/2017-05-19-my-stephens-sausage-roll-epiphany.md

 I'm a programmer by trade, so it's no surprise I like puzzle games.
 And because of the whole programming thing, I probably have above-average grit when it comes to puzzle games.
 I won't look up hints until I've spent three or more hours on an individual puzzle, utterly stumped.

 There is a puzzle in Stephen's Sausage Roll called Wretch's Retreat.
 I spent six hours total on that level.
 Two of those were mapping out all possible avenues that might lead to a solution.
-The other four were checking and re-checking my reasoning, retrying my attempts in order to figure out what I had missed.
+The other four were checking and re-checking my reasoning, retrying all my attempts in order to figure out what I had missed.
 In these four hours, I made virtually no progress.

 Eventually, I gave in.
 I turned to the internet to find the tiniest hint possible to nudge me in the right direction.
 I found this [steam discussion](https://steamcommunity.com/app/353540/discussions/0/357284767240671462/), which turned out to be the perfect hint.